 As we’ve just gotten in a beautiful new batch of mythic eastern statuary, this seems like an apt moment to review the line-up of Far Eastern iconography.
 The mighty Buddha is known to take many shapes and forms, sometimes even the absence of form.
 For those not so well versed in the Buddhist mythology and symbology, it can get a little confusing.
 So whether your looking to invoke serenity, attract prosperity, remove obstacles, or perform some other mystical transformation, here’s a quick primer on the many faces of Buddha.

 Buddha in Deep Meditation

-The cross-legged figure depicts the young Buddha seated in deep meditation.
+The slender, cross-legged figure depicts the young Buddha seated in deep, mindful meditation.
 Legend says that Siddhartha Gautama lived off just a single grain of rice a day for six years in hopes of discovering the truth.
 Finally he sat under the Boddhi tree in quiet solitude, and after 49 days achieved Enlightenment.
 At that time he became known as the Buddha, or “The Awakened One.”
 He serves as reminder of what can be accomplished through concentrated mindfulness.

 Fat Laughing Buddha